 Pay a Ticket

 If you are going to contest a ticket, do not pay the fine or penalty.
 Once a ticket is paid, you are no longer able to contest it.
 If you are not going to contest a ticket, you must pay the fine noted on your ticket within 30 calendar days from the date the ticket was issued, in the case of parking tickets, or mailed, in the case of photo enforcement tickets.
 You can pay online, by mail, or by phone at (866) 893-5023.
 If you mail your payment, DC DMV must receive it within the legally established timeframe of 30 calendar days; therefore, you should mail the ticket payment at least one week prior to the due date.
 If DC DMV does not receive the ticket fine payment within 30 calendar days from the date the ticket was issued (or mailed), a penalty will be assessed.
 The penalty is the same amount as the ticket fine, meaning your ticket payment will double.

 Please note that if you pay a ticket by credit card and subsequently reverse your payment, you will not be notified by DC DMV.
 The notice of infraction will be processed as if no payment had been received.
-This may cause a default judgment to be entered against you resulting in your license or driving privileges being suspended for a moving violation and the ticket being sent to collections for all violations.
+This may cause a default judgment to be entered against you and the ticket being sent to collections for all violations.
 Subsequently, you will not be able to process any future payments with a credit or debit card.

 DC DMV encourages you to pay your tickets online.
 You can pay the following types of tickets online (note you must use Internet Explorer 9 or newer, Chrome or Firefox to access the online payment page):

 Have your ticket number and credit card information available when you pay online.
 For online ticket payments, DC government accepts:

 - American Express